Get started with the rules engine

 • to_scope: the channel code where the value will be copied (optional)

-You can copy the values of a table attribute to another table, only if both tables share the exact same structure.
+You can copy the values of a table attribute to the same table attribute only, when you need to copy values from one locale/channel to another.

 You can go even further.
 It is possible to copy attribute values in another attribute value field even if they are two different types of values.
 There are some exceptions, mind you!
 Take a look at the list below.